 We present the freshly made pasta to you at our two pasta-bars in a menu of three permanent classics and three other traditional dishes, which change on a daily basis.
 All supervised by the chef and based on his knowledge of, and love for, the food from his childhood.
 Served, of course, at one of the robust tables or intimate window seats.
 Afterwards there’s tiramisu or just espresso with dark chocolate.

-So whether you go South or West, the name Spaghetteria means exactly the same.
+So whichever location you decide to visit, the name Spaghetteria means exactly the same.
 High quality Italian food, served with some Amsterdam flair in a vibrant atmosphere.

 Vi aspettiamo tutti per un buon piatto di pasta in Spaghetteria